Finnish Brain Foundation

 Instructions for applying for a grant

-Personal grants are intended to allow full-time research leave for the recipient.
+Personal grants are intended to allow research leave for the recipient.
 However, the grant is not a salary for work done in an employment or service relationship.
-If the grant recipient does not have the opportunity for full research leave, the recipient can use 35% of the total weekly working time for clinical or similar work during the grant payment period.
-However, at least 65% of working time should be spent on research.
+If the recipient of the grant does not have the possibility of a full research leave, the research can be combined with clinical work, provided that the research proceeds as planned.
+Applications may include research material or license costs.

 Make a donation for brain research